 Yosemite camping in Yosemite Nat Park or its surrounding areas requires you to make your reservations early!
 Reservations are required year round.
 May through September are the busiest months and therefore the hardest months to get a tent or RV spot for camping in Yosemite National Park.

-There are several choices for you to choose where to pitch your tent, park your RV or fifth wheel.
+I have put together several choices for you to choose where to pitch your tent, park your RV or fifth wheel.

-A lot of people go camping because it makes for an affordable family vacation.
+I think that alot of people go camping because it makes for an affordable family vacation.
 All all campsites will give you a metal bear locker to store your food in.
 Bears are more often found in campsites because of the food.
 Some campsites are only for tents.
 Others are set up for RV's and trailers.

 IN YOSEMITE VALLEY